testml-lang/testml/ReadMe.md

 ```

 NOTE: To hack on TestML, you won't need to install the compiler because it's
-builtin to the repository.
+built into the repository.
 In fact, it's probably better not to, so you know
 that you are using the latest code.

 ## Current Implementation Level